Coffee in words and images

 A nice cup of coffee is something that tastes good.
 But coffee tastes even better if you know how it's been made (sustainably).
 And that goes for all our own coffee brands as well, not just for more expensive niche products.
 In 2015, we started working towards '100 % certified coffee', when just 1.8 % of our house brand coffees carried a sustainability label.
-A mere three years later, we're close to achieving our goal; with more than 99,5 % certified coffee.
-Something to be celebrated!
-And that's not all there is to know about our coffee.
+2020 sees 99.3 % of our coffee being certified.
+A number of products also carry the BIO label and/or the Fairtrade label.
+These labels go one step further: the BIO label prohibits the use of chemical pesticides and the Fairtrade label guarantees minimum prices for farmers.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.